craftcms/docs/docs/getting-started-tutorial/install/files.md

 <img src="../images/getcomposer.org.png" alt="Screenshot of getcomposer.org homepage" />
 </BrowserShot>

-Composer is a command line application with one important job: it makes sure a PHP project like our website has all the code it needs to run.
+Composer is a command line application with one important job: it makes sure a PHP project like our site has all the code it needs to run.

 This code is split up into numerous _packages_ written by different authors.
-Our website depends on these packages—also referred to as _dependencies_—and each one provides a specific set of functionality.
+Our site depends on these packages—also referred to as _dependencies_—and each one provides a specific set of functionality.
 Composer makes sure every PHP package (including Craft CMS!) is installed, has the dependencies it needs to do its job, and that all these packages can work together without major conflicts.

-Composer handles the complexity of combining these packages so we can use the best software available for each individual job the website needs to accomplish.
+Composer handles the complexity of combining these packages so we can use the best software available for each individual job the site needs to accomplish.
 This isn’t unique to Craft CMS—most modern PHP projects are built this way.

 ## Tour the site’s folder structure